rilopez/rilopez.com/content/about.md

 Software engineer, Educator, avid student of life.

 ## Long version
-I am a life long learner, currently working software engineer contractor.
+I am a life long learner, currently working as software engineer contractor.

 As an Application Developer and Project Manager I have an agile and pragmatic approach to my craft.
 I have created a wide variety of business applications, with a particular interest in web apps and database design using Java, Go, JavaScript and PostgreSQL.